 What can growth charts tell us about our kid’s health?

 Charts can be helpful in highlighting potential issues to keep an eye on.
 If a child continues to drop in percentile on their own growth curve, that could be a cause for concern.
 If a child spikes up, that too could be cause for concern.
+(It may not be an immediate concern though, because kids don’t always grow exactly on their curve.)

 If either happens to you, be sure to ask questions, ask for a lot of clarification on any advice (because appointments are short and you may need to push to get a full explanation), request additional testing or information to be gathered—the chart alone may not be the best diagnostic tool.